cmda-minor-web/meesterproef-1920/README.md

 <a name="docs">

 ## Other documentation
-For more docentation about our cocept visit our [Wicky](https://github.com/SqueezyDough/meesterproef-1920/wiki)!
+For more documentation about our medicine scanner visit our [Wicky](https://github.com/SqueezyDough/meesterproef-1920/wiki)!